JackTheEngineer/Drone/README.md

 	the code has to prove itself on a self-written Drone Simulation.
 * To help me get a real good flying Drone.

-## The Philosophy
+## The coding philosophy
+Clean
+tested
+expressive
-Clean, tested Code.
+Code.
 As much hardwareindependency as possible.
+No comments whenever possible.
+Good comments if required.

-## Development Environment
+## Development environment
 ### The Software Environment
 Ruby : for using Rake
         For Windows i recommend the [rubysinstaller](http://rubyinstaller.org/)